ParvinEyvazov/spicaengine-asset-guide/Docs/integrate_manual.md

 # Integrate Asset manually

-This file is for "How to Integrate Asset Manually to your SpicaEngine Server or Instance".
+This file is for "How to Integrate Asset Manually to your SpicaEngine Server or Instance?".

 ### **0. Install Spica CLI (as globally)**